 MinGW/MinGW-w64 → Use the mingw makefile: "make -f win/Makefile.mingw".
 On a Windows box you will need either Cygwin or Msys as build environment.
 On Cygwin, Linux or Darwin you may want to make minor edits to win/Makefile.mingw to configure the cross-compile environment.

-VC++ → Use the msc makefile.
+MSVC → Use the msc makefile.
 First change to the "win/" subdirectory ("cd win") then run "nmake /f Makefile.msc".
 Alternatively, the batch file "win\buildmsvc.bat" may be used and it will attempt to detect and use the latest installed version of MSVC.

 The finished binary is named "fossil" (or "fossil.exe" on windows).
 Put this binary in a directory that is somewhere on your PATH environment variable.
 It does not matter where.

 4.0 Additional Considerations